 The snooze button to me was easier to ignore than the desire to watch Netflix or stay awake browsing the internet at night.

 Depending on your schedule, your miracle morning might actually be at night.
-If you work a night shift for instance and you normally wake up at 10 PM to get to work by 11 PM, you could wake up an hour earlier at 9 PM to do your routine.
+If you work a night shift, for instance, and you normally wake up at 10 PM to get to work by 11 PM, you could wake up an hour earlier at 9 PM to do your routine.
 Don't let your schedule keep you from creating a routine!
-Although there is something powerful about the early morning hours, the real power lies in the routine itself, not the time of day.
+Although there is something powerful about the early morning hours and working before the "rest of the world" is up and ready to distract you, the real power lies in the routine itself, not the time of day.

 Which brings me to rule #3.